Have you heard that lime can be used as a single ingredient, natural deodorant? Let’s put this rumor to the test and see if it works!

 So I recently embarked on a little week-long self-experiment: for a week straight, I used lime juice as a deodorant.

 Man oh man, this was a risky experiment to conduct in the mid-summer heat!
 Luckily, it worked out rather well.
 But we’ll get to all that in a bit…

 While I am head-over-heels in love with the DIY all-natural detoxifying deodorant (it keeps me odor-free naturally and pulls toxins from my skin — what more could anyone ask for?), it’s been said that lime juice can be used as a natural deodorant and I’ve been very curious about whether or not this was true.

-So, I juiced a lime, strained the pulp and seeds, and put the juice in a little glass spray bottle.
+I juiced a lime, strained the pulp and seeds, and put the juice in a little glass spray bottle.
 I kept the bottle in the fridge and sprayed it on my underarms every morning for a week.

-Not as well as my other deodorant (I was a little stinky by bedtime which is not usually the case for me) but it did work.
+Not as well as my other deodorant (I was a little stinky by bedtime which is not usually the case for me).
+But it did work.

 But this may be an option for others who have a sensitivity to baking soda, cornstarch or arrowroot, common ingredients in many natural deodorants (both DIY and store-bought).